vahidhedayati/grails-payment/SAMPLE_CONTROLLER_VIEWS.md

     /**
      * Test form buttons just like above but params or map sent by controller instead
      * @return
-     *  finalTotal: 1.10,  //override calculation from cart items below with your own final figure */ def testControllerButtons() {
+     *   //override calculation from cart items below with your own final figure
+     *                   finalTotal: 1.10,
+     */
+    def testControllerButtons() {
         Map instance=[